chinamike65/hugo-tuolesi/content/book3/book3en.md

 3. Born as an aristocrat: In modern society, there is no noble title, but there are still people who are rich, kind, and the three treasures of pure faith.

-If you are born in such a Dharmamily, there will be fewer obstacles to learning Buddhism.
+If you are born in such a family, there will be fewer obstacles to learning Buddhism.

 4. Wealth and popularity: people with wealth and popularity will have a an easier time  of doing good deeds and practicing.